|Nutrition Facts (per serving)|

 If you look forward to the end of summer just because that means you get to enjoy a toasted tomato sandwich, then this recipe is for you.
 There just might not be anything better for tomato lovers than a big juicy fresh tomato picked fresh from the garden on a warm summer day.

-Those garden tomatoes really do not taste anything like the bland counterparts you pick up at the local grocery store, and when you are deep in the harvest season, one of those tomatoes can easily become the star of a light but filling dinner.
+Those garden tomatoes really do not taste anything like the bland counterparts you pick up at the local grocery store and when you are deep in the harvest season, one of those tomatoes can easily become the star of a light-but-filling dinner.

-- We sometimes think that the quality of a sandwich starts with a really good quality bread.
-To make this recipe healthier, we use 100% whole wheat bread.
-It is loaded with far more fiber and nutrition than a processed white alternative.
+We sometimes think that a good-quality sandwich starts with the bread.
+To make this recipe, we use 100 percent whole-wheat bread.
 We personally think homemade bread is the winner when it comes to this fresh tomato recipe.
 It is hard to beat.
-But if you are not a bread maker, and don't care to be, there are all kinds of terrific high-quality whole wheat bread to choose from out there.
-Just choose a good one that you like, and that has a bit of structure.
+But if you are not a bread maker, and don't care to be, there are all kinds of terrific high-quality whole-wheat breads to choose from out there.
+Just go with one that you like and that has a bit of structure.

-- Remove the toast from the toaster, and top one slice of bread with the thick slices of fresh tomato.
+Remove the toast from the toaster, and top 1 slice of bread with the thick slices of fresh tomato.
 Then, sprinkle the dash of salt and ground black pepper over the tomatoes.

-- Place the avocado slices on the second slice of toast, and use a knife to gently spread the avocado on the bread.
-Then place this slice of toast, avocado side down, on the tomato sandwich.
+Place the avocado slices on the second slice of toast and use a knife to gently spread the avocado on the bread.
+Then place this slice of toast, avocado-side down, on the tomato sandwich.